ElishaKay/nli-librarywiki-sample-readme/README.md

 --------

 - **Wikimedia GUI** of the National Library of Israel's extensive Database.
-We read NLI's entities from an XML file, and NLI's items (records) from their API.

 Getting Started